-Calibrate your batch with your dark chocolate of choice (choosing between 55 – 70% cocoa solids depending on your preferred intensity).
+Calibrate your batch of almond rocks with your dark chocolate of choice, choosing between 55 – 70% cocoa solids depending on your preferred intensity.
 You could even go for a mix of milk and dark chocolate if you’d prefer your rocks a touch sweeter!
 Not keen on almonds?
 Hazelnuts, walnuts or even pistachios would work just as well too.
-Just remember to toast your nuts before stirring in – it makes all the difference in ensuring these rocks stay crisp for long after!
+Just remember to toast your nuts before stirring in – it makes all the difference in ensuring these almond rocks stay crisp for long after!

 - Toast the almonds in a skillet (over medium heat), stirring regularly to ensure that they don’t burn Remove from heat once they’ve started to brown; set aside.